 We recommend using one h1 tag on a page.
 Your page or article titles will, in most cases, be set to contain the h1 tag.

 Should I add my keywords into h tags?

-Absolutely, this is recommended, you can also use variations, short and long tail forms of the keyword however this should be done in a way that makes sense grammatically without falling into the trap of keyword stuffing.
+Absolutely, this is recommended.
+You can also use variations, short and long-tail forms of the keyword; however, this should be done in a way that makes sense grammatically without falling into the trap of keyword stuffing.

 There are studies from reputable sources which argue favourably for this.
-Our approach is to change all titles to h1 elements, we have seen increases in ranking performance for websites we have implemented this on.
+Our approach is to change all titles to h1 elements.
+We have seen increases in ranking performance for websites we have implemented this on.

 h tag tip

-Look into your Google Search Console and search queries that have a good combination relevance and search volume but fall short in rankings.
+Look into your Google Search Console and search queries that have a good combination of relevance and search volume but fall short in rankings.
 You can incorporate these search queries into your pages and content by using them in your h elements and experimenting to see whether you see positive changes in your rankings.